 With any new technology there is always the worry that it will have unintended consequences, but that’s the thing about the e-cig, a lot of the technology has been around for a long time.

 The batteries used in e-cigs (called lithium ion batteries) have been around for at least 10 years and are found in everything from your mobile phone, to your tablet and laptop.
 Basically anything that you recharge will have the same type of battery as an e-cigarette.
 If you take the same care of your e-cigarette as you would with your phone then you won't have a problem.

-So if you were on the fence before but want to make the switch you can try a SMOKO E-Cigarette Starter Kit for just £9.99!
+So if you were on the fence before but want to make the switch you can try a SMOKO E-Cigarette Starter Kit!